polkadot-js/docs/docs/substrate/extrinsics.md

   The dispatch origin for this call must be _Signed_.

   - `target`: The account whose vested funds should be unlocked.
-Must have funds still locked under this module.
+Must have funds still locked under this pallet.

   Emits either `VestingCompleted` or `VestingUpdated`.